kaju666/TerrariumPI-Send-Webcam-Image-With-Data-To-Public/README.md

 So to make it work for you, you need/can change:
 1. IP and sensors id/quantity in terra_api.py
 2. Size of overlay.png if you use different camera resolution.
-3. FTP address and username and password.
+3. FTP address and username and password or link to upload.php on your www